 Facing straight out into the Atlantic, Watergate Bay picks up a lot of groundswell and is a safe bet during small waves.
 It also takes advantage of working on most swell directions, although a westerly swell is best.
 If there’s not much swell around then low tide is your best bet.
-Or, if you like your swell’s massive like our instructor Nick (above), you’ll find high tide is your friend.

 The Bay works best on a light south-easterly offshore wind, but the best thing is that waves are sheltered at high tide by our big imposing cliffs.
 If everywhere else in Cornwall is blown out, it’s always worth checking for a sneaky high-tide dip.
 At the other end of the spectrum, low tide can be quite exposed.
 But once the wind picks up past 20 knots then it’s time to get the kites out for a kitesurf.